 Meanwhile, Sheriff Harv (M. Emmett Walsh: ESCAPE FROM THE PLANET OF THE APES) has his own hands full with goofy ol' Deputy Jeff Barnes (Ethan Phillips: THE ISLAND) and his constant unwanted advances on the station dispatch, Sally (Lin Shaye: A NIGHTMARE ON ELM STREET, CRITTERS 2, AMITYVILLE: A NEW GENERATION, Wes Craven's NEW NIGHTMARE, 2001 MANIACS, SNAKES ON A PLANE, Snoop Dogg's HOOD OF HORROR).

 All of these problems will seem a mite persnickety when the Crites make their presence known.
 Of course, once seen, the townsfolk don't know Crites from coleslaw.
-To these folks these odd looking balls of hair and spines are just critters, that's all.
+To local folks these odd looking balls of hair and spines are just critters, that's all.
 Mean, hungry critters.

 Once it's clear that these varmints eat people as well as animals, Sheriff Harv starts getting all kinds of calls, Sally is going bananas trying to field them all, and the Brown family find themselves surrounded, helpless, and on the buffet table.